-534 L. Gallino, La lotta di classe dopo la lotta di classe.
+83 L. Gallino, La lotta di classe dopo la lotta di classe.
 Intervista a cura di P. Borgna, Roma and Bari, 2012, p.
 81.

-535 M. Carrieri, T. Treu, Le relazioni industriali italiane ed europee: innovazioni da completare e convergenze da affinare, in Idd., Verso nuove relazioni industriali, cit., pp. 7 ff., here p.
+84 M. Carrieri, T. Treu, Le relazioni industriali italiane ed europee: innovazioni da completare e convergenze da affinare, in Idd., Verso nuove relazioni industriali, cit., pp. 7 ff., here p.
 23. As to the internal competitive devaluation strategies implemented by EU Member States, in accordance with the austerity policies deployed through the European governance, cf. C. Crouch, Entrenching Neoliberalism: The Current Agenda of European Social Policy, in N. Countouris, M. Freedland (eds.), Resocialising Europe in a Time of Crisis, Cambridge, 2013, pp. 35 ff.; W. Streeck, Buying Time.
 The Delayed Crisis of democratic Capitalism, London, 2013, pp. 97 ff.

-536 Trade unions are extremely reluctant to delegate actual decision powers to the European level.
+85 Trade unions are extremely reluctant to delegate actual decision powers to the European

-537 G. Cella, Difficoltà crescenti per le relazioni industriali europee ed italiane, in Stato e Mercato, 2012, 94, 1, pp. 29 ff.
+86 G. Cella, Difficoltà crescenti per le relazioni industriali europee ed italiane, in Stato e push for the strengthening of dividing lines and fragmentation on a national basis has gathered momentum.

-538 Cf. once again G. Cella, Quale futuro per la contrattazione collettiva?, in Giornale di diritto del lavoro e di relazioni industriali, 2016, 150, pp. 217 ff., as well as C. Crouch, Il declino delle relazioni industriali nell'odierno capitalismo, in Stato e Mercato, 2012, 1, pp. 55 ff
+Mercato, 2012, 94, 1, pp. 29 ff.

-539 S. Sciarra, Solidarity and Conflict, cit., pp. 133 ff.
+87 Cf. once again G. Cella, Quale futuro per la contrattazione collettiva?, in Giornale di diritto del lavoro e di relazioni industriali, 2016, 150, pp. 217 ff., as well as C. Crouch, Il declino delle relazioni industriali nell'odierno capitalismo, in Stato e Mercato, 2012, 1, pp. 55 ff.
+88 S. Sciarra, Solidarity and Conflict, cit., pp. 133 ff.

-Economic and Monetary Union -540 have deprived trade unions of 'supranational oxygen'; trade unions, from their part, have experienced a gradual marginalisation of their role as institutional stakeholders, in spite of the general provision contained in Article 152 TFEU.541 Whereas the so-called 'macroeconomic dialogue', set up in 1999 with the involvement of trade unions, has actually become less and less relevant,542 'the European Semester has progressively ignored the involvement of social partners'.543
+To continue with the metaphor, European economic and financial governance mechanisms - which have consolidated and become stronger and stronger as a response to the crisis, notably with the Six Pack, the Two Pack, and the Treaty on Stability, Coordination and Governance in the Economic and Monetary Union -89 have deprived trade unions of 'supranational oxygen'; trade unions, from their part, have experienced a gradual marginalisation of their role as institutional stakeholders, in spite of the general provision contained in Article 152 TFEU.90 Whereas the so-called 'macroeconomic dialogue', set up in 1999 with the involvement of trade unions, has actually become less and less relevant,91 'the European Semester has progressively ignored the involvement of social partners'.92

 However, without an active and actual involvement of trade unions in the European Semester, the provision contained in Article 152 TFEU and, above all, the so-called 'horizontal social clause' as per Article 9 will remain an empty shell, in which the pluralistic and participative tenets and the principle of respect for the social partners' collective autonomy have nothing but a mockingly rhetoric meaning.
-For this reason, Bruno Veneziani has called for the full enforcement of TFEU provisions, with the involvement of the social partners in the European Semester since the preparatory phase of the drafting, by the European Commission, of the annual report.544
+For this reason, Bruno Veneziani has called for the full enforcement of TFEU provisions, with the involvement of the social partners in the European Semester since the preparatory phase of the drafting, by the European Commission, of the annual report.93

-The path towards re-launching the social dialogue in Europe should not consist of an abstract list of rights already enshrined in the EU's formal constitution, as has been the case with the interinstitutional proclamation of the Gothenburg European Pillar of Social Rights.
-It should instead be actually based on new European effective economic and public policies, 545 with the goal of reversing the disruptive and - in the long run - self-destructive drift of the ordoliberal austerity approach.
-546
+The path towards re-launching the social dialogue in Europe should not consist of an abstract list of rights already enshrined in the EU's formal constitution, as has been the case with the inter-institutional proclamation of the Gothenburg European Pillar of Social Rights.
+It should instead be actually based on new European effective economic and public policies, 94 with the goal of reversing the disruptive and - in the long run - self-destructive drift of the ordoliberal austerity approach.
+95

-540 Cf. e.g. F. Fabbrini, Economic Governance in Europe, Oxford, 2016; S. Cafaro, L'Unione economica e monetaria dopo la crisi, Napoli, 2017; N. Maccabiani, The Effectiveness of Social Rights in the EU.
+89 Cf. e.g. F. Fabbrini, Economic Governance in Europe, Oxford, 2016; S. Cafaro, L'Unione economica e monetaria dopo la crisi, Napoli, 2017; N. Maccabiani, The Effectiveness of Social Rights in the EU.
 Social Inclusion and European Governance, Milano, 2018.

-541 Cf. the harshly critical comments by F. Dorssemont, Collective Action, cit., p.
+90 Cf. the harshly critical comments by F. Dorssemont, Collective Action, cit., p.
 154.